chrishuman0923/TriviaGame/README.md

 # Trivia Game

 A video game themed trivia game demonstrating the use of jquery and intervals to manipulate DOM objects.
+You can view the deployed project [here](https://chrishuman0923.github.io/TriviaGame/).

 # Game Rules